 Key takeaways

-Oral medications come in many different forms from tablets to liquids—and even powders.
-Each one has benefits and drawbacks in terms of how well they work, how easy they are to use, and safety.
-But, overall they have the same goals: to treat or prevent illness.
+Oral medications come in many different forms, from tablets to liquids and even powders.
+Each one has benefits and drawbacks in terms of how well it works, how easy it is to use, and safety.
+But overall, they have the same goal: to treat or prevent illness.

 Drug form and duration

 So why do medications come in different forms?
-“The main purpose of putting a medication in a specific form is getting the drug to the site where it needs to be,” says Gina J. Ryan, Pharm.D., the chair of Pharmacy Practice and a clinical professor of Pharmacy Practice at Mercer University.
+“The main purpose of putting a medication in a specific form is getting the drug to the site where it needs to be,” says Gina J. Ryan, Pharm.D., medical sciences liaison at Takeda Pharmaceuticals in Atlanta.

-Ryan explains that some medications may not be effective in certain parts of the body.
+Dr. Ryan explains that some medications may not be effective in certain parts of the body.
 For example, stomach enzymes that help to break down protein in food also destroy some drugs.
 “That’s why you may have to give an injection,” Dr. Ryan says.
 “Or, there are some drugs that you give on the skin.”
-Certain medications are only available in non-oral form, such as insulin.
-While others, such as cancer medications, are available in all forms, including injections, liquids, pills, and topical treatments.
+Certain medications, such as insulin, are only available in non-oral form.
+While others, such as cancer medications and birth control, are available in multiple forms, including injections, liquids, pills, and topical treatments.

 What are the different forms of oral medication?

-Injections and patches are both forms of medication that bypass the digestive tract.
-Oral medications are taken by mouth.
+Injections and patches are both forms of medication that bypass the gastrointestinal tract.
+Oral medications, such as oral contraceptives, benzodiazepines, central nervous system stimulants, and heart disease and high blood pressure medications, are taken by mouth.
 They typically don’t start working until they reach the stomach or bowel and enter the bloodstream.

 Tablets

 Tablets are medications mixed with a binder powder, then molded and pressed into a tablet form.
-Most tablets have a thin coating for easy swallowing, to help the drug dissolve in the stomach, or protect the stomach.
-Enteric-coated tablets absorb in the small intestine.
+Most tablets have a thin coating for easy swallowing, to help the drug dissolve in the stomach, or to protect the stomach.
+Enteric-coated tablets are absorbed in the small intestine.
 There are different types of tablets:

-• Orally disintegrating tablets dissolve on the tongue.
+- Orally disintegrating tablets (ODTs) dissolve on the tongue.
 They go directly into the bloodstream and work the fastest, such as with certain anti-nausea and migraine medications.

-• Sublingual tablets go under the tongue.
-They’re also quick-acting; one example is nitroglycerin tablets.
+- Sublingual tablets go under the tongue.
+They’re also quick-acting; one example is nitroglycerin tablets, which are used to quickly alleviate chest pain.

-• Effervescent tablets are dissolved in liquid and then drunk.
+- Effervescent tablets are dissolved in liquid, and then the mixture is swallowed.

 Capsules